The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 “No one,” she said.
 “That’s usually how poor people get into places where they aren’t wanted.
 We walk.”

-Hector brought the gavel down once—not hard, but enough to reassert the old order.
+Hector brought the gavel down once — not hard, just enough to remind the room who still sat above it.

 “This is not a public spectacle.
 Bailiff—”